T2theV/Cumulus-Emulation-Project/README.md

     security_opt:
       - seccomp:unconfined
 ```
-See issues for list of items to be done to make this better!
+See issues for a list of items to be done to make this better!